Saraloekken/DHIS2-health-app/README.md

 We want to to improve ourselves on the use of Git, Javascript, React, CSS and the use of APIs.

 ## Technologies:
-Vi henter trackedEntityInstances i data-filene indexCasesApi, contactsApi og relationsApi.
-For hver av filene brukes data i komponenter der data blir lagt til i en liste.
-Denne listen blir laget i Relations, Index Cases og Contacts-siden, ved bruk av komponenten DataTable.
+We retrieve trackedEntityInstances in the datafiles indexCasesApi, contactsApi and relationsApi.
+For each of the files, data is used in components where data is added to a list.
+This list is created in the Relations, Index Cases and Contacts page, using the DataTable component.

-Data filtreres i Filters-komponenten, ved å trykke på et nytt felt i menyen, oppdateres "from" og "to" tilstands-variablene i Contacts, Index cases og relations - sidene.
-Trykker man på custom og velger datoer i kalenderene, brukes DatePicker-komponenten.
+Data is filtered in the Filters component, by clicking a new field in the menu, the "from" and "two" state variables are updated in the Contacts, Index cases and relations pages.
+By clicking custom and selecting dates in the calendars, the DatePicker component is being used.

-Når man trykker på "view contacts" i relationsApi, vil index case-data sendes til ModalApi, der en tabell plasseres i en modal.
-Data for denne tabellen blir opprettet i ContactsApi.
+When you click "view contacts" in relationsApi, index case data will be sent to ModalApi, where a table is placed in a modal.
+Data for this table is created in ContactsApi.

 React.js - https://reactjs.org/
 DHIS2 - https://www.dhis2.org/